bo5o/dotfiles/README.md

 ## Installation

-The easiest way to install the configuration for a specific program is as follows:
+The easiest way to install the configuration for a specific package is as follows:

 1. Make sure you are in your home directory.